 From time to time CMS finds that developers of new technology fail to recognize the differences between the regulatory requirements of FDA and CMS.
 They may undertake clinical studies that are designed to address FDA questions but do not adequately address CMS questions concerning the impact of the technology on Medicare beneficiary health outcomes.
 This omission can slow the developer's quest for Medicare coverage.
 We believe that a parallel review process can furnish an opportunity to educate developers regarding clinical study designs that are more likely to simultaneously address both FDA and CMS questions.

 To potentially accelerate consumer access to new, particularly innovative, safe and effective medical products, FDA and CMS intend to establish a process for parallel review.
-Parallel review could also create incentives for venture capitalists and companies to increase their investment in innovative medical products by reducing the time to return on investment for those products eligible for parallel review.
+Parallel review could also create incentives for venture capitalists and companies to increase their investment in innovative Start Printed Page 57047medical products by reducing the time to return on investment for those products eligible for parallel review.

 The agencies envision parallel review as a collaborative effort in which CMS will begin its NCD-related review process to determine whether the product is reasonable and necessary for the Medicare population while FDA is completing its premarket review.
 However, before developing and implementing such a process, the agencies believe that important issues must be resolved.
 For example, to avoid CMS reaching a coverage determination deadline before FDA has completed its review process and to minimize the possibility that CMS will begin its coverage process for a product that is subsequently not approved or cleared by FDA, the CMS process and FDA process should be carefully staged.
 FDA and CMS also seek comment on whether they should establish a voluntary process to allow companies to meet with both agencies to develop clinical trial protocols that would meet each agency's respective statutory standard rather than potentially conducting separate clinical studies.